NetworkBlockDevice/nbd/doc/proto.md

 to skip any options presented by the client that it does not understand.

-The data needed for the `NBD_OPT_EXPORT_NAME` option is:

-C: name of the export (character string of length as specified, not terminated by any NUL bytes or similar)

 If the value of the option field is `NBD_OPT_EXPORT_NAME` and the server is willing to allow the export, the server replies with information about the used export: